-Czechoslovak Turkologist Josef Blaškovič, who died in 1990, told journalist Yılmaz Çetiner the following about the Slovak people's thoughts about the Ottomans.
+Czechoslovak Turkologist Josef Blaškovič (died in 1990), told journalist Yılmaz Çetiner about the Slovak people's thoughts about the Ottomans:

-“The local people were not afraid of Turkish domination… Turkish domination was more just and more orderly than Nemçe domination.
-Turkish landlords and Turkish lords were softer and more fair than the old feudals.
-A historian named Karol Medvecky writes the following in his work Detva, published in 1905: “In 1614, a feudal lord named Telegedy said in the feudal council: Our people are jealous of the people living under Turkish rule.
+“The local people were not afraid of Turkish domination… Turkish domination was more just and more orderly than Habsburg domination.
+Turkish landlords were more fair than the old feudals.
+A historian, Karol Medvecky writes in a 1905 Detva journal: “In 1614, a feudal lord named Telegedy said in the feudal council: Our people are jealous of the people living under Turkish rule.
 "They have better living conditions than us."

 Ľubomír Križan, who recently wrote a book in Slovakian on Turkish marks in Slovakia states that there ara crescents on churches and belltowers in 45 locations, including Rimavská Seč, Hnúšťa, Babinec, Lukovištia, Papča, Dražice, Brádno, Zdychava, Hrušovo, Drienčany, Teplý Vrch, Lipovec, Slizké, Budikovany, Hostišovce, Španie Pole, Vyšné Valice, Ploské, Ratková , Repište, Ratkovská Suchá, Sása, Skerešovo, Rákoš, Nandraž, Revúca, Kopráš, Magnezitovce, Mníšany, Gemerské Teplice, Šivetice, Rozložná, Čierna Lehota, Slavošovce, Rochovce, Brdárka, Markuška, Roštár, Štítnik, Kunova Teplica, Kružná, Gemerská Panica, Silica, Silická Brezová , Dlhá Ves and Kečovo [1].